perladvent/perldotcom/content/article/passing-by.md

 ## Implicit conversion to reference with prototype
 Then there is another thing to know around subs and references: the usage of prototype.
-It allows for instance a sub to receive an array and to implicitely convert it to a reference.
+Prototypes change the way perl behaves and it allows for instance a sub to receive an array and to implicitely convert it to a reference.

 The following example forces the array to its reference instead of flattening it:
 ```perl